Tom Brady expresses his frustrations with wide receivers vs. Houston Texans: 'We gotta be faster'

 “Listen up… we gotta be faster, quicker and more explosive,” he said.

 Going into the matchup against the Texans, Brady had only thrown two touchdown passes in the last three games.
-He had expressed his frustrations with the offense and acknowledged that the team had to play better to be more of a compliment to the defense and special teams.
+He had expressed his frustrations with the offense and acknowledged that the team had to play better to be more of a complement to the defense and special teams.

 In New England’s first four possessions, Brady was 5-for-13 with 57 passing yards and an interception.
 He got hot during the fourth quarter, throwing two touchdown passes to keep the team in contention.